 - we must receive, to our satisfaction, evidence of health, occupation, pastimes or other relevant information - if your cover is reinstated, it only restarts from the reinstatement date - we may impose conditions for the reinstated cover (including, for a super policy, any conditions we consider necessary for the policy to be consistent with super law) - we won't pay a benefit for anything that happened or first became apparent while the cover was not in force - if we re-instate the policy, you must pay all unpaid premiums.

 Premium quote

-A premium quote is available on request from your adviser, or by contacting us on 13 1056 between 8 am and 8 pm (Sydney time) Monday to Friday.
+A premium quote is available on request from your adviser.

 How to make a claim.